datacontroller/docs.datacontroller.io/docs/roadmap.md

 There are currently three features requested:

 * Ability to restore previous versions (estimate - 6 to 9 days).
 Sponsor needed.
-* Ability to import complex excel data
+* Ability to import complex excel data using Excel Maps (10.5 days)
-* Ability to make automated submissions
+* Ability to make automated submissions using an API (6 days)

 ### Complex Excel Uploads